xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 </html>
 {% endhighlight %}

-Next, create an instance of the Human API:
+Next, we'll create an instance of the Human API:
 {% highlight javascript %}
 var human = new HumanAPI("myWidget");
 {% endhighlight %}